Gabriel-DF-Mello/Pesquisa-Ordenacao/README.md

-# Pesquisa-Ordenacao
+# Projects

-Repository for the algorithms written in classes
+This repo has a few projects made in C\#, focused on searching and sorting